yodigi7/quiplash/README.md

 `npm run serve -- --mode dev`

-Then to access the resulting frontend it will display in the console the port but it will most likely be `http://localhost:8082`
+Then to access the resulting frontend enter the URL specified in the console to your normal web browser.

+It will display in the console but it will most likely be `http://localhost:8082`

 ## Running the tests
 Tests and this section are in TODO status.